TroyMcl/arcade-snake/README.md

 * [Features](#features)

 ## Introduction
-The player can select a difficulty that will change the game rules.
-Easy will allow the snake to wrap through walls.
-Standard will end the game if a player hits a wall.
-Hard will end the game if a player hits a will, and will increase the snakes speed each time a piece of fruit is eaten.
-Players can choose snake speed, and if they want to have obstacles, rocks, in the playing area.
+The game has three levels of difficulty.
+Easy allows the snake to wrap across the screen without interrupting play.
+Standard and Hard setting will end the game if the snake contacts the perimeter.
+Additional difficulties are created in the Hard setting with an increase in speed each time a piece of fruit is eaten.
+On each level, players can select their preferred speed and number of potentially fatal obstacles on the course.

 ## Technologies
 * Javascript & Javascript ES6 Classes